VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/3D_imaging_analysis/heatmap/README.md

   - Mann-Whitney test for independent WT vs MUT comparison
 - Generates annotated heatmap showing Z-scores and p-values to visualize differences between groups.

-This workflow allows researchers to analyze and visualize follicle size distributions across WT and MUT medaka ovaries at two developmental stages: 104 dpf (juveniles) and 211 dpf (adults).
+This workflow allos researchers to analyse and visualize follicle size distributions across WT and MUT medaka ovaries at two developmental stages: 104 dpf (juveniles) and 211 dpf (adults).
 The script automatically processes both ages and organizes outputs in separate folders.

 ---

 ## Repository structure